ZedCode/how-to-golang-tdd/index.md

 4. **Stub Functions**: You will need functions that can return output as if it were your real function when it's not practical to, for example, you can't run `nmap` as part of your TDD as it's not practical, safe, or likely to give you the desired results of your target environment.
 5. **Output Validation Functions**: The response your test gets may be complex and you will likely need to parse the output carefully.

 In order to get our test running, we need to at least do the first 3.
-Go is very easy to refactor as you need additional fields, so don't guess about what you'll need, only implement what you actually need right now.
+In my experience, Go is very easy to refactor as you build like this, so it's better to wait to add fields as you need them rather than try to anticipate your future needs.
+I think modifying your past assumptions is almost always harder than implementing a small new piece of functionality.

 ### The Test Struct